GamingClaus/SimpleFileReader-Writer/README.md

 ## Directory Structure
 simple-file-reader-writer/
-├── Main.java # Entry point of the application.
+├── src/                     # Source files for the project │   ├── Main.java            # Entry point of the application
-├── Reader.java # Handles reading from files.
+│   ├── Reader.java          # Handles reading from files
-├── Writer.java # Handles writing to and deleting files.
+│   └── Writer.java          # Handles writing to and deleting files
-└── txtFiles/ # Directory where text files are stored.
+├── txtFiles/                # Directory where text files are stored │   ├── example1.txt         # Example text file 1
+│   └── example2.txt         # Example text file 2
+├── README.md                # Documentation for the project
+└── LICENSE                  # License information for the project

 ## Contributing